thoroftroy/Eyum-TTRPG/Chapter 3 - Character Creation/3.2 Races/Races/Undead Races/Veythari.md

+Veythari
 Height: Matches original race
 Weight: Matches original race
-Lifespan: Slowed aging (approximately 10× normal rate of original race)
+Lifespan: Slowed aging, approximately 10× the original race
 Size: Matches original race
-Speed: +5 ft to base race’s speed
+Speed: Base race speed +5 ft
-Language: Matches original race
+Language: Original race, Noskaran

-Description: The Veythari are not born, they are made.
-Once a mortal, their body and spirit are forever changed after surviving the bite of another Veythari.
-This transformation is carried through blood; the attacker forces a trace of their own crimson essence into the victim through their fangs, rewriting the victim’s body with mana-laced vitae.
-Veythari retain all the physical features, racial traits, and cultural markers of their original race, but their eyes often take on a subtle crimson, gold, or violet sheen, and their canines sharpen into predatory fangs.
-Their movements are unnervingly graceful and silent, and their voices can carry a strange, compelling cadence.
-Though alive, their altered physiology demands blood as sustenance; while they can survive for short periods without it, their body weakens and their magical prowess fades without regular feeding.
+Description: The Veythari are made, not born.
+A living mortal survives the bite of a Veythari, and crimson, mana laced vitae rewrites flesh and spirit.
+The transformed retain their original race’s features and cultural markers, but the eyes take a subtle crimson, gold, or violet sheen and the canines lengthen to predatory fangs.
+Movements become unnervingly silent and precise, voice cadence turns compelling, and pulse, breath, and temperature drift toward stillness.
+They remain alive, but the altered physiology demands blood; without regular feeding the body weakens, reflexes dull, and spellwork frays.

-Culture: There is no unified Veythari culture; they are scattered among the peoples from which they were turned, blending seamlessly into mortal society or withdrawing into nocturnal enclaves.
-However, certain shared instincts emerge, an aversion to open sunlight, a subtle predatory awareness of others’ heartbeats, and a compulsion to guard their true nature.
-Some live openly among their kind in hidden strongholds, where ancient turned elders govern in secrecy and pass down forbidden magical rites.
-Others are solitary, viewing their existence as a curse, and feeding only when absolutely necessary.
-All Veythari understand the silent etiquette between their kind: never reveal another Veythari’s identity to outsiders, and never turn a new Veythari without cause.
+Culture: There is no single Veythari nation.
+Most hide among their birth peoples or keep to nocturnal enclaves under elder guidance.
+Common instincts emerge across lines, an aversion to open sunlight, constant awareness of nearby heartbeats, and fierce protection of secrecy.
+Etiquette among their kind is simple and strict, never reveal another Veythari’s nature to outsiders, never turn a new Veythari without cause, settle disputes away from witnesses, and repay debts quickly.
+Some rule from behind masks as patrons and scholars; others treat the condition as a curse and feed only when need overwhelms restraint.
+However they live, all understand the cost of hunger and the weight of an oath.
-Other: The Veythari template overlays an existing race; the transformed being retains all positive, neutral, and negative affinities of their original race unless directly contradicted by the Veythari traits.
-Weakness to sunlight (begin taking 1d4 radiant damage per turn after 3 consecutive turns in direct sunlight, ignoring vitality) and weakness to radiant damage.
-Immune to disease and poison.
-Requires regular blood consumption (at least once every 7 days) or suffers 1 level of exhaustion per day without it.
-Gains the following progression:

-- Level 1+: Darkvision 60 ft (or +30 ft if already possessed), bite attack (1d6 piercing + 1d4 necrotic, restores vitality equal to necrotic damage dealt), advantage on Strength (Athletics) checks made to grapple.
+Other:
+- Template: Apply these traits to a living character; you retain your base race’s features and all affinities unless a Veythari trait directly contradicts them.
+- Sunlight Averse: After 3 consecutive turns in direct, unfiltered sunlight, you take 1d4 radiant damage each turn, ignoring Vitality, until you leave sunlight or gain total cover.
+You have vulnerability to Radiant damage.
+- Blood Requirement: You must drink blood at least once every 7 days.
+Each full day beyond this limit imposes 1 level of exhaustion.
+Exhaustion gained this way ends immediately when you feed.
+- Living Immunities: You are immune to disease and poison.
+- Darkvision: 60 ft, or increase an existing Darkvision range by +30 ft (maximum 120 ft).
+- Bite: Natural weapon, 1d6 piercing + 1d4 necrotic.
+On a hit against a living, blooded creature, you restore Vitality equal to the necrotic damage rolled.
+Constructs, elementals, and creatures without blood are unaffected at GM discretion.
+- Predatory Grapple: You have advantage on checks to grapple and to maintain a grapple.

-- Level 5+: Blood Charm (Action) (DC 10; increases by +2 every 5 levels).
-On a failed save, the target is charmed (advantage on Charisma checks against them).
-If the target fails by more than half the DC, they are heavily charmed and must follow all commands given by the Veythari.
-Each turn, the victim may attempt another Wisdom save to break free.
-Heavy charm does not reapply on repeated failures.
-All charm effects last a maximum of 1 minute unless manually reapplied.
+- Blood Charm: Starting at character level 5, as an action you may target one creature within 30 ft that can see or hear you.
+DC 10 at levels 5–9, DC 12 at 10–14, DC 14 at 15–19, DC 16 at 20.
+On a failure the target is charmed for up to 1 minute and you have advantage on Charisma checks against it.
+If the target fails by more than half the DC, it is heavily charmed for up to 1 minute and must follow your commands within its normal limits.
+The target repeats the WIS save at the end of each of its turns, ending the effect on a success or if it takes damage from you or your allies.
+Heavy charm does not reapply on repeated failures within the same use.
+One use per short rest.

-- Level 10+: Shapechange (bat form; bonus action to shift; flight speed 40 ft).
-Maintains the same health, vitality, and abilities as normal.
-May remain in bat form indefinitely.
+- Shapechange, Bat: Starting at character level 10, as a bonus action you may assume a bat form with 40 ft fly speed.
+You retain your Health, Vitality, and abilities.
+You may remain in bat form indefinitely and revert as a bonus action.

-- Level 15+: Greater Veythari Form: Gain permanent 25 ft flying speed in normal form, increase bat form speed to 80 ft, and gain resistance to non-magical damage.
+- Greater Veythari: Starting at character level 15, you gain a permanent 25 ft fly speed in your normal form, your bat form fly speed increases to 80 ft, and you gain resistance to nonmagical bludgeoning, slashing, and piercing damage.

-- Level 20+: Legendary Resilience: Once per short rest, when reduced to 0 HP, instead drop to 1 HP.
+- Legendary Resilience: Starting at character level 20, once per short rest when you would be reduced to 0 Health, you instead drop to 1 Health.

+Positive Affinities: Inherit from base race
+Neutral Affinities: Inherit from base race
+Negative Affinities: Inherit from base race

+Bonuses: +2 DEX, +2 CHA, -1 CON